AntoineHocquet/spaceY/README.md

 # 🚀 Rocket Science Simplified: Decoding SpaceX Landing Outcomes

 **SpaceY** is a fictional company competing with SpaceX.
 This project predicts whether SpaceX Falcon 9 launches result in successful landings, with the aim of understanding rocket reusability and costs.
+Built with production-ready Python pipelines and MLOps practices.

 ---